Can You Sell a House As Is Without Inspection in Garland TX? Selling Guide with No Inspection Tips

 Advantages of Selling a House As-Is

-• Offer the option of a home warranty to alleviate buyers’ concerns over potential repairs.
+• Offer a home warranty to reassure buyers about repairs.

 Potential Drawbacks to Consider